 You can track the following types of operations: INSERT, UPDATE, and DELETE.

-If the impact is significant, you can submit a standard data change ticket and include the rollback script as an attachment for execution in the target database.
-For more information, see Normal Data Change.
+If a large number of data rows are affected, you can submit a normal data change ticket and upload the exported rollback script to the ticket as an attachment.
+This way, the SQL statements can be applied to the selected database.
+For more information, see Normal Data Modify.